asherikov/qpmad/README.md

 programming.

-!!!!!
-WARNING !!!!!!!!!!!!!!!!!!
-!This is still an alpha version!
-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-Features
+Features:
-    - Double sided inequality constraints: 'lb <= A*x <= ub'.
+- Double sided inequality constraints: `lb <= A*x <= ub`.
 Such constraints
-      can be handled in a more efficient way than 'lb <= A*x' commonly used in other implementations of the algorithm.
+  can be handled in a more efficient way than `lb <= A*x` commonly used in other implementations of the algorithm.

-    - Simple bounds: 'lb <= x <= ub'.
+- Simple bounds: `lb <= x <= ub`.

 - Lazy data initialization, e.g., perform inversion of the Cholesky factor only if some of the constraints are activated.

 - Does not compute value of the objective function.

 - Does not compute/update Lagrange multipliers for equality constraints.

-Dependencies
+Dependencies:

 - cmake
 - Eigen
 - Boost (for C++ tests)

 Notes: